 The Special Supplemental Food Program for Women, Infants and Children (WIC)

 The WIC Program improves the health of women and children by providing them nutritious foods at vital times – during and after pregnancy, infancy and early childhood.
-Click here for more information.
+For more information contact Jeff Blair, Program Coordinator at 304-523-6029 ext.31

 CSFP is a Federal program administered by the Department of Agriculture to provide food for qualifying seniors.
 The program provides a monthly package of food designed to supplement the nutritional needs of low-income senior citizens.